gapple/structured-fields/readme.md

-Structured Field Values Parser for PHP
+Structured Field Values for PHP
 =======================================

 Parser and serializer for the [Structured Field Values for HTTP][1] specification.